rutar-academic/rutar.org/content/teaching/fractal_geometry_and_dynamics/index.md

 To pass, you require at least 60 points, with a minimum of 25 points on the final project.
 The finer breakdown is as follows:

-- written exercise solutions (40 points; your scores on the assignments will be multiplied by 2/3)
+- written exercise solutions (40 points; your scores on the assignments will be normalized if the sum is not 40)
 - presentation of the exercises during exercise classes (10 points; 2 per exercise class with a free pass if you miss one)
 - an independent final project with a written (5-10 pages, 25 points) and oral component (45-60 minutes, 25 points).